Rogan josh: Adaptations

-While the traditional preparation uses whole dried chilies that are de-seeded, soaked in water, and ground to a paste, non-traditional shortcuts use either Kashmiri chili powder (available in Indian stores) or a mixture of paprika (predominantly) and cayenne pepper, adjusted to taste.
-(Madhur Jaffrey's recipe calls for a 4:1 ratio of paprika to cayenne.)
+While the traditional preparation uses whole dried chillies that are de-seeded, soaked in water, and ground to a paste, non-traditional shortcuts use either Kashmiri chilli powder or a mixture of paprika (predominantly) and cayenne pepper, adjusted to taste.
+Madhur Jaffrey suggests anything from 4 to 16 times as much paprika as cayenne.
 An updated version served in Sanjeev Kapoor's restaurants uses white and black cardamom, anise, and bay leaves.

-Many western interpretations of the dish add tomatoes to the sauce.
-This is especially common with ready-made pour-over cooking sauces to the point where the dish may be considered tomato-based.
+Western interpretations of the dish commonly add tomatoes to the sauce.
+Ready-made pour-over cooking sauces do this to the point where the dish can be considered tomato-based.
 The authenticity of including tomatoes is disputed: some authors state that tomatoes are not part of the traditional dish or of traditional Indian cuisine and should not be included.
-However, other authors have specifically referred to rogan josh as a dish based around meat and tomatoes, while others have identified tomatoes with a Punjabi version of the dish as opposed to a Kashmiri one.
+British versions combine this with a commercial spice paste, while British Indian restaurants sometimes use both tomatoes and red peppers to obtain the desired red colour.
+Foreigners such as Americans visiting these restaurants had their first taste of Indian food, helping to spread the dish to other countries.

-There is a variety with beef as well, brisket being preferred.
+Some authors have specifically referred to rogan josh as a dish based around meat and tomatoes, while others have identified tomatoes with a Punjabi version of the dish.
+There is a variety with beef, brisket being preferred.